 Breakfast with Orangutans

 Start your visit to the Zoo with a unique breakfast experience in the company Singapore’s orang utan family.
 Be prepared to get up close and personal as they come ambling through from their natural free-range habitat next to the breakfast lodge.
-After a hearty breakfast, take a tram ride to discover 3,600 other animals.
+After a hearty breakfast, take a tram ride and begin your journey of animal kingdom discovery with over 3,600 animals!

 Ah Meng Restaurant